xuankimtran/docs-1/pages/katalon-studio/docs/cucumber-features-file.md

 ### In Katalon TestOps

 Katalon TestOps has dedicated support for viewing BDD test results as well as advanced analytics and reports such as Traceability Matrix Report.
-Please follow [this tutorial](https://forum.katalon.com/t/better-bdd-support-in-katalon-studio-7-8-beta/47977/2) to configure.
+Follow this guide to configure the feature: [View BDD Test Results in Katalon TestOps](https://docs.katalon.com/katalon-analytics/docs/bdd-test-results.html).

 ### In Katalon Studio